eth-hci-course/hci-project-hci21-group-06/README.md

 ### Experiment procedure
 #### Task
-locate the challenges section on the dashboard, locate and accept the dishwasher challenge, locate and dismiss the phone challenge move on to the rankings, find your place on the monthly family ranking, then find your place on the annual country ranking move on to the usage, find the electricity usage of your fridge over the last 24h, then find the electricity usage of your pc over the last 7 days move on to the shop, find and equit theme X, then buy and equip theme Y
+1. locate the challenges section on the dashboard, locate and accept the **dishwasher challenge**, fill the reward into the sheet, locate and accept the **phone challenge**, also fill in the reward on the sheet
+2. move on to the rankings, find your place on the **monthly family ranking** and fill it into the sheet, then find your place on the **annual country ranking** and also fill it into the sheet
+3. move on to the usage, find the electricity usage of your **Fridge** over the last 24h, then find the electricity usage of your **PC** over the last 7 days, fill both into the sheet
+4. move on to the shop, find and equit **Theme X**, then buy and equip **Theme Y**

 #### Apparatus
 We use the app running on a phone.
 The easiest way to do this is having the server running on a laptop and opening the local network page in any phone browser while on the same network.
 After scrolling a bit to make the adressbar disappear, this should work and interact exactly the same as any native app for our purposes.